-In general, the definitive hospital is the largest hospital the patient has been managed in.
-This is usually a tertiary hospital that is able to provide leadership and total care for most aspects of the injury.
+In general, the definitive hospital is the hospital that provides the largest proportion of tertiary care and able to provide leadership and total care for most aspects of the injury.

-However, if a patient has been transferred from one tertiary hospital to another, then the last tertiary hospital is the definitive care hospital.
-This is expected to be an exception.
+If a patient has been transferred from one tertiary hospital to another within or outside their region, then the last tertiary hospital providing acute surgical care is the definitive care hospital.
+Exceptions are expected, for example if the tertiary procedure in the last hospital was just a minor procedure (e.g. metacarpal fixation) comparatively to their other injuries.